How We Got Started

 The Giving Circle also provides members with opportunities to understand the power of philanthropy as a vehicle for social change and to engage in thoughtful and systematic grantmaking, investing in the future of women and girls in our community.
 Members choose their own level of involvement.

 Since the Giving Circle was founded, membership and grant awards have grown steadily.
-The 100th member joined in 2012, and there are currently more than 170 members.
+There are currently more than 170 members.
 Every member contributes a minimum of $1,000 annually, which goes directly to grants, as well as a $50 administrative fee.
 Our philosophy is that we distribute 100 percent of our grant dollars every year so member contributions have an immediate impact in the community.

 Through its grantmaking process, the Giving Circle has seen the challenges of keeping girls in school, helping them graduate from high school, and providing women with the skills and competencies to get a job that pays a living wage.
 The Giving Circle continually looks for innovative ways to deliver greater benefits to women and girls in our community.
 For example, in 2015, our “Venture-Up” Grant committed $50,000 a year for two years to Hillside Work-Scholarship Connection for wrap-around support and services to two groups of 20 at-risk female graduates from the Rochester City School District, who were enrolled in a certificate, AAS, or skilled apprenticeship program.

-To learn more about the Rochester Women's Giving Circle, visit therwgc.org or get in contact with one of the members.
+To learn more about the Rochester Women's Giving Circle, visit therwgc.org or contact one of the members.

 You are invited to become a member of the Rochester Women's Giving Circle.
 As a member, you will join a growing group of dynamic, committed women making a difference in our community through social investment.